-To address this, the Commercial and Industrial Customer-Tailored Energy Efficiency Pilot Program (C&I CTEEP) will employ Account Management to engage targeted customers in the mid-large energy cost category.
-Rather than simply contacting these customers with program information, the Account Managers will establish regular communications with these customers to better understand the specific energy efficiency opportunities and barriers at play.
-The C&I CTEEP will use a custom approach to assisting customers in overcoming those barriers with the goal of obtaining commitments to proceed with projects based on a variable mix of technical assistance, financial analysis, design incentives, and measure incentives.
+The program will be promoted via the traditional methods including the NJCEP website and Energy Efficiency Committee meetings.
+In addition, the C&I Account Managers, who will utilize existing contacts with customers to generate program participants, will present the program within the targeted sectors mentioned above.
+They will work with customers to better understand the specific energy efficiency opportunities and barriers they face.
+The goal of this pilot is to use a personalized approach to assisting customers in overcoming barriers and simplifying their application process for projects by offering technical assistance, financial analysis, design incentives, and measure incentives, depending on the customers' unique needs.
 Recognizing that both efficiency opportunities and the barriers to addressing them can vary dramatically from customer to customer, the Account Manager will work closely with decision makers at participating customer facilities to identify a range of energy efficiency projects that can be incorporated into capital planning, along with a package of support that will result in the desired efficiency improvements being installed.
-Incentive caps will be consistent with caps for other C&I participants.